 Cheaper boards tend to come with extruded bases, whereas more expensive boards tend to come with sintered bases.
 A sintered base is more porous and so soaks up more wax.
 This means you’ll need to wax a sintered base a little less often than an extruded base.

 Because a sintered base has a little structure inbuilt, it helps reduce suction between the board and the snow.
 So even a dry extruded base will run a little faster than a dry extruded base.

 Wrong type of wax?

-If you are riding in the middle of winter and you know the temperature is likely to be around and below then you’ll need to wax with a cold weather wax.
-If you are dropping your board in to a store, ask them what temp wax they are going to put on the board?
-If they can’t match the wax to the temperature especially for really cold weather then you are best off buying some wax and doing it yourself or Alternatively, just leave your base dry and then add some all-weather wax when things start to warm up a bit.
+If you are riding in the middle of winter and you know the temperature is likely to be around and below, then you’ll need to wax with a cold-weather wax.
+If you are dropping your board into a store, ask them what temp wax they are going to put on the board?
+If they can’t match the wax to the temperature, especially for really cold weather, then you are best off buying some wax and doing it yourself.
+Alternatively, just leave your base dry and then add some all-weather wax when things start to warm up a bit.

 Other things to think about…

 Wax is not great for the environment.
 It can be full of hydrocarbons and other chemicals with long names, which we really don’t want to add to the mountain environment.
 Even if you want to wax your board every week, you can reduce the amount of damage by trying to apply as little wax as possible and correctly disposing of it when you scrape the base.